Does your baby start to fuss after feeding? Do they keep crying despite efforts to settle them? If so, you could be dealing with gas.

 Have They Cried Recently?

-Crying can be a major source of gas, particularly if the baby cries for a considerable length of time.
-If your baby has cried in the last few hours, it might be a reason they’re now suffering from gas.
+Crying can be a major source of gas, particularly if the baby cries for a considerable length of time, taking in lots of air.
+If your baby has cried in the past few hours, it might be a reason they’re now suffering from gas.

 Do They Use a Pacifier?